-It is your responsibility to take action so that livestock grazing does not exceed the allowable use guidelines.
+It is your responsibility to take action so that livestock grazing is within allowable use guideline levels.
 Proper salt placement, hauling water, and herding or riding are recommended.
+If the problem cannot be corrected with preventative measures, then early exits from the pastures, adjustments in the AMP, stocking levels, or other management or administrative actions may be necessary.